tahoe-lafs/tahoe-lafs/zfec/README.txt

 degenerates to the equivalent of the Unix "split" utility which simply splits the input into successive segments.
 Similarly, when k == 1 it degenerates to the equivalent of the unix "cp" utility -- each block is a complete copy of the input data.
-The "fec" command-line tool does not implement these degenerate cases.)
+The "zfec" command-line tool does not implement these degenerate cases.)

 Note that each "primary block" is a segment of the original data, so its size